aarondwi/antri/README.md

 curl -XPOST http://127.0.0.1:8080/add -d 'value=helloworld&secondsfromnow=0'
 ```

-This will return the key of the created task (e.g. `AZ46xL8dbmiYrFT4`).
+This will return the key of the created task (for example, `LJKftTj3N0gOGaJO`).
 The key is a 16-byte alphanumeric.
 This task is also sync to disk to ensure durability (currently with O_SYNC flag).
 Note the `secondsfromnow` part, it is to set at what time should the task starts to be visible (for retrieval by workers)

 From your workers, you can retrieve the task with